Skip to main contentSkip to footer content

 Information sessions for summer courses will be held in February 10th in Marshall Auditorium during College Hour.
 Pre-registration for students requiring EFB 202 or a field elective will be open from February 23rd to March 6th.
 Registration will then be closed until it reopens on April 1st to all students.
 This registration will be conducted on a first come, first serve basis.

 Students requesting disability, medical, or other housing accommodations must request these during the pre-registration process.
 All requests must be made before March 6th.
-Requests made after this date may not necessarily be accommodated.
+We cannot guarantee accommodations requested after this date.

 Visiting students, including transfer students wishing to take a Cranberry Lake course before beginning class in the Fall must complete the registration form, and the visiting student form below.
 Note that you may complete the Cranberry Lake registration form during the pre-registration window, and the visiting student form later.

 A note on housing and bathrooms: Housing is provided in shared cabins with 8-10 students per cabin.
-These cabins are primarily gendered with one all-gender option.
-Additionally, there are two low density rooms (1-2 students per room) that may be made available to students based on need.
-Bathrooms are gendered bathouses with private toilet and shower stalls.
+These cabins are primarily gendered with one all-gender cabin.
+We have two low-density rooms (1-2 students per room) available to students with disability or other accessibility-related needs.
+Bathrooms are gendered with private toilet and shower stalls.

 Course Descriptions